“Easy moist apple fritter bread recipe with gooey swirls of cinnamon apples and drizzled with glaze”

 - Mix together brown sugar and cinnamon.
 Set aside.

-- Sprinkle apples with 3 tablespoons of cinnamon sugar mixture.
+- Sprinkle apples with 3 teaspoons of cinnamon sugar mixture.
 Set aside.

 - In a large bowl cream together butter and granulated sugar.